keiki83/CS175_Project_AI/docs/proposal.md

 ## Summary of the Project
 <!---
 In a paragraph or so, mention the main idea behind your project.
-At the very least, you should have a sentencethat clearly explains the input/output semantics of your project, i.e. what information will it take as input, andwhat will it produce.
+At the very least, you should have a sentence that clearly explains the input/output semantics of your project, i.e. what information will it take as input, andwhat will it produce.
 Mention any applications, if any, for your project.)
 --->
 placeholder